Psykka/migrash/README.md

 The following commands are available:

-- `migrash init` - Create config file for migrash
+- `migrash init` - Create config file for migrash.
 - `migrash create` - Create a new migration file and a directory if it does not exist.
 - `migrash up` - Apply all migrations that have not yet been applied.
 - `migrash down` - Rollback the last migration.